 Denmark has invested in the availability and quality of public data for years.
 Users are therefore able to access a wide range of public data.
 Examples are Basic Data (key registries and datasets) on The Danish Data Distribution Platform, environmental data on the Danish Environmental Portal and many other types of data offered by the public authorities (e.g. meteorological data and statistical data).

-The Danish Government recently published a new Strategy of Digitization that includes the next investments in the quality and availability of public data.
+In November 2023, the Danish Government published a new Strategy of Digitization that includes the next investments in the quality and availability of public data.

 Read more about the Danish Environmental Portal at miljoeportal.dk